 Insecticide basically is a liquid that is used to kill all kinds of insects.
 The great thing about this substance is that it can kill not only most adult insects, but it is so powerful that is able to eradicate also insect eggs and larvae, for a larger assurance that the insect you want to exterminate are gone from your space weather it is garden, backyard, house, garage or some other area.

-There are many kind of insecticides on the market, as insecticide is used not only in agriculture, but also in medicine and other industries, because it can help get rid of not just annoying insects but those pests that actually carry infectious deceases and can cause illnesses to humans and animals.
+There are many kinds of insecticides on the market.
+Insecticides are used in fields like agriculture, medicine, and other industries.
+Mainly because these substances help people get rid of not just annoying insects but also those pests that actually carry different infectious deceases and can cause illnesses to humans and animals.

 There are six main classes of insecticides, six main types of insecticides if you will:

 - Organochlorides – these insecticides work by opening sodium channels in the insect nerve cells and killing them that way.
 Best known insecticide in this category is DDT or dichlorodiphenyltrichloroethane.

 - Organophosphates and carbamates – this is another insecticide category in which all the insecticides kill upon contact targeting insect nerve system.
 They are similar to the previous category but have much shorter duration and therefore aren’t as efficient.

 - Pyrethroids – these are insecticides that are very similar to pesticides.
 The good thing about this class of insecticide is that it has a natural component to it (a form of a natural insecticide found in chrysanthemum flowers) so the insecticide is not all chemical and is less toxic.
 Most often this type of insecticide is used for pests and insects that can be found inside our homes.